aliasar1/Hotel-Management-System/README.md

 all aspects where required.
 We have also tried to manage project security and integrity using various constraints and abstracting data.

+## HOW TO RUN
+Make sure that you have Microsoft Sql Server installed in your PC.
+Along with that I have already uploaded the query file which you just have to run to create database.
+Connect your application from Visual Studio Code with Microsoft Sql Server services of integrating database.
+You are now good to go!

 ## SCREENSHOTS
 ![image](https://user-images.githubusercontent.com/74453775/194844237-ae852d88-2be9-4d6f-bb05-943125e0e176.png)
 ![image](https://user-images.githubusercontent.com/74453775/194844305-c8a56825-f212-4fa7-a323-99ca57dd7f21.png)